Incoming exchange students

 At any rate, it is important to factor in enough time to look for accommodation.

 Studentenwerk Leipzig (Leipzig Student Services)’ halls of residence

 If you would like to live with many German and foreign students in a hall of residence run by the Leipzig Student Services (Studentenwerk Leipzig), please apply online directly to the Studentenwerk Leipzig and not to the Akademisches Auslandsamt.
 As a rule, rental agreements for the halls of residence are arranged for at least one year.
 If you have any questions about a hall of residence, please contact the Studentenwerk Leipzig.

 - Schwarze Bretter (literally black boards) are boards on which students can advertise their furnished or unfurnished rooms.
-They are located in a number of university buildings, and there is also a Schwarzes Brett on the Internet
+They are located in a number of university buildings, and there is also a Schwarzes Brett (bulletin board) on the Internet

 Many students who are going abroad rent their rooms fully furnished while they are away, for example.
 In a shared apartment, the kitchen and bathroom are for the use of all flatmates.

 In Leipzig, there are numerous agencies offering housing and rooms.
 Unfortunately they do not all operate in the same way.
 But they do have one thing in common – they all ask for identification (if necessary, a passport with a valid visa) when the agreement is ready for signing, if not before.

 Some agencies also require a scholarship certification, proof of liquidity or something similar to guarantee that you will pay your rent on time.
 You can ask exactly what is needed when you phone them or view the accommodation.